IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 When resources are `contained`, they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).

-The Sender shall encode the pre-rendered report that is referenced by DiagnosticReport.presentedForm in one of the following ways:
+The Sender shall encode the rendered report that is referenced by DiagnosticReport.presentedForm in one of the following ways:
 - Encode the report as a base64Binary in DiagnosticReport.presentedForm.data
 - Encode the report as a base64Binary in a [Binary Resource](https://www.hl7.org/fhir/binary.html) and this Binary Resource is referenced in DiagnosticReport.presentedForm.url.
   - The Binary Resource shall be in the Bundle.
 See FHIR Resolving references in Bundles at [http://hl7.org/fhir/R4/bundle.html#references](http://hl7.org/fhir/R4/bundle.html#references).